gromacs/gromacs/docs/user-guide/mdp-options.rst

    .. mdp-value:: transformation

       Transforms other pull coordinates using a mathematical expression defined by :mdp:`pull-coord1-expression`.
-      Pull coordinates of lower indices can be used as variables to this pull coordinate.
+      Pull coordinates of lower indices, and time, can be used as variables to this pull coordinate.
 Thus, pull transformation coordinates should have a higher pull coordinate index than all pull coordinates they transform.

 .. mdp:: pull-coord1-expression

    Mathematical expression to transform pull coordinates of lower indices to a new one.
    The pull coordinates are referred to as variables in the equation so that pull-coord1's value becomes 'x1', pull-coord2 value becomes 'x2' etc.
+   Time can also be used a variable, becoming 't'.
    The mathematical expression are evaluated using muParser.
    Only relevant if :mdp:`pull-coord1-geometry` is set to :mdp-value:`transformation`.